Motivation

 Main requirements:

-Main Task Area: TA-OMS
+Main Task Area: TA-WLE

-Other related Task Areas: TA-CI, TA-WSD
+Other related Task Areas: TA-SAI

-Possible connections within NFDI: NFDI4Ing, FAIRmat
+Possible connections within NFDI: NFDI4Ing

 Goals